cansubetin/sdzkp/docs/analysis.rst

    The execution times with 95% confidence for completeness validation.

-:numref:`fig-completeness_with_ci`  The figure depicts the execution time required for an honest prover to demonstrate completeness in a proof system, plotted against the number of generators.
+:numref:`fig-completeness_with_ci`  depicts the execution time required for an honest prover to demonstrate completeness in a proof system, plotted against the number of generators.
 The plot shows a clear upward trend, indicating that as the number of generators increases, the execution time also increases significantly.
 The relationship between the number of generators and execution time appears to be approximately